ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 =========================================================================DIV80==
 NOTES

-*   CHECK_FILES feature: folder path and file name capitalization in the database and in the file system path name must match for the file to be found by this utility.
+*   CHECK_FILES feature: By default, folder path and file name capitalization in the database and in the  file system path name must match for the file to be found by this utility.
 They do not need to match for RM to find the file.
+    The author's opinion is that case miss-matches should be fixed.
-This behavior can be reversed by the setting the option CASE_INSENSITIVE to "on".
+    This behavior can be reversed by the setting the
+    option CASE_INSENSITIVE to "on".

 *   UNREF_FILES
     This option is designed so that your goal should be to produce a report with no unreferenced files found.
-That is an easy result to interpret.
+That result is easy to interpret.
     If a file is added to the media folder but not added to the RM database, it will show up om this list.